Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-linear-gradients.md

 }
 ```

-A super great tool for making awesome gradients and directly getting the code is [CSSGradient.io](https://cssgradient.io/)!
+An excellent tool for making awesome gradients and directly getting the code is [CSSGradient.io](https://cssgradient.io/)!

 Have a look at this Codepen.